shakes76/ChaoS/README.md

 The newly discovered finite fractal is also presented in this work
 ![Finite Fractal](projects/finite_fractal/farey_image_1031_1.png)

-## Setup/Dependencies
-The ChaoS library is dependent on the usual Numpy, Scipy, Matplotlib and scikit-image libraries.
-You may need pyFFTW installed as well.
-The best way to set this up in Windows is using the [WinPython scientific distribution](https://sourceforge.net/projects/winpython/files/WinPython_2.7/2.7.13.1/) for Python 2.7.13.
-WinPython sets up a Python distribution with minimal libraries, but in a compact stand-alone directory without the need to install.
-In the interest of reproducibility, I have uploaded my WinPython distribution.
-Simply download, extract, launch Spyder from the distribution, open the script you wish to run and run it.

 ## ChaoS Library
 This is a mostly Python library for implementing ChaoS algorithms.